Purple Gallinule (click to see the larger version)

-An immature (first cycle) Franklin’s Gull was at Montrose Beach on September 16.
-This is the time of the year when they start to show up on Chicago lakefront beaches.
+An immature (first cycle) Franklin’s Gull graced Montrose Beach on September 16.
+This is the time of the year when Franklin’s Gulls start to show up on Chicago lakefront beaches.
 Large numbers, sometimes in the dozens, can occur in October, especially after strong west winds.
-Checking groups of Ring-billed Gulls is the best way to find Franklin’s in the fall.
+Checking groups of Ring-billed Gulls is the best way to find them.
 Link to my eBird checklist for the morning below.

 Grasspiper – A shorebird often found in short-grass habitat, e.g., Buff-breasted Sandpiper.